How to Build Voice Scripts Without Coding (2026 Guide)

 Set Up Phone Number Routing

 For a voice agent to work, it needs a phone number.
 Phone number routing is the process of connecting a number to your agent so that when a customer calls, the AI answers.
 Modern platforms make this easy, allowing you to purchase a number or connect your existing telephony system with a few clicks.
+For teams with existing infrastructure, BYOC SIP trunking lets you bring your own carrier without replacing what you already have.

 Integrate with CRM, Calendar, and Payment Systems